tgm-team/tgm/.github/CONTRIBUTING.md

 ./scripts/trigger_perf_tests.sh
 ```

+### Building Documentation

+To build (and serve) the documentation locally:

+```sh
+./scripts/build_docs.sh
+```

 ## Proposing a new model

-1. To propose a new model, start by writing a new example akin to our previous examples, outside of TGM core.
+1. Start by writing a new example akin to our previous examples, outside of TGM core.
 1. Next, add the example into our integration test harness.
+Request the minimal amount of resources needed.
-1. Once the harness is setup, we'll report some performance and efficiency benchmark of your model within TGM, to confirm the implementation is correct.
+1. Once the harness is setup, we'll report some performance and efficiency numbers, to confirm the implementation is correct.
 1. If you have reusable components (hooks, layers, etc.) that are broadly useful, they may be migrated to TGM core.
 Note each addition must include unit tests and a justification for inclusion.

-## Submitting PRs
+### Submitting PRs

 TGM uses [Github Actions](https://github.com/tgm-team/tgm/tree/main/.github/workflows) for continuous integration.
 Everytime you send a Pull Request, your commit will be built and checked against the TGM guidelines.

 Please ensure all the automatic checks pass and then tag members of the core team for review.

-## Building Documentation

-To build (and serve) the documentation locally:

-```sh
-./scripts/build_docs.sh
-```